stitchfix/stitches/README.md

 ### Upgrading from an older version

-- When upgrading to version 4.1.0 you may now take advantage of an in-memory cache
+- When upgrading to version 4.0.0 and above you may now take advantage of an in-memory cache

 You can enabled it like so